-You don't even have to spend a dime for SEO tools.
+You don't even have to spend a dime on SEO tools.
 There's an assortment of free SEO tools that work.
-These include;
+These include:

 Plus, all you need to know about your website's performance is to keep an eye on Google Analytics.

 Google Webmaster Tool

 Oh, this one changed its name recently.
 It now goes by the name Google Search Tool.
 The powerful suite gives you crucial data such as page-speed insights, ad experience report, URL errors, and much more.

 SEMRush – This tool allows you to keep tabs on your website and that of your competitors.
 Now, competitor analysis is a core component of your marketing strategy as an IT startup.